Installing the NME IPS

 The correct slot/port number are displayed so that you can change the configuration.

-•Do not deploy IOS IPS and NME-IPS at the same time.
+•Do not deploy IOS IPS and the NME IPS at the same time.

-•When NME-IPS is used with an IOS firewall, make sure SYN flood prevention is done by the IOS firewall.
+•When the NME IPS is used with an IOS firewall, make sure SYN flood prevention is done by the IOS firewall.

-NME-IPS and the IOS firewall complement each other's abilities to create security zones in the network and inspect traffic in those zones.
-Because NME-IPS and the IOS firewall operate independently, sometimes they are unaware of the other's activities.
+The NME IPS and the IOS firewall complement each other's abilities to create security zones in the network and inspect traffic in those zones.
+Because the NME IPS and the IOS firewall operate independently, sometimes they are unaware of the other's activities.
 In this situation, the IOS firewall is the best defense against a SYN flood attack.

 •The Cisco access routers only support one IDS/IPS per router.